StrikingLoo/strikingloo.github.io/wiki/japan-trip.md

 For Lake Towada: Take the train to JR Aomori or Shin-Aomori Station.
 Take the JR Bus Tohoku "Mizumi-go" toward Lake Towada for about 2 hours and 45 minutes to 3 hours and 10 minutes and get off at "Towadako (Yasumiya)" (<https://www.japan-guide.com/e/e3777.html?aFROM=3750_3776>)

+Shichinohe-Towada Station on the Tohoku Shinkansen is the most convenient place in Aomori to get a bus going to Towada (segun gmaps, Tohoku-Hokkaido sinkansen me deja ahi en 40 minutos).
+Bus from there to towada = 35 mins.

+JR Tohoku Bus operates direct buses between Aomori Station, Shin-Aomori Station, Mount Hakkoda and Lake Towada, stopping along Oirase Stream before terminating in Yasumiya.
+The one way ride takes about 2 hours and 45 minutes and costs 3,480 yen.
+(Vamos con este!)

+Near towada lake: Suiren-numa Pond, Yachi Onsen, Oirase gorge (https://www.japan.travel/en/spot/1833/)

+Mount Hakkoda: A circular hiking trail leads from the upper ropeway station to a small marshland near the peak in about 45-60 minutes (round trip). https://www.japan-guide.com/e/e3780.html ,

 https://livejapan.com/en/in-tohoku/in-pref-aomori/in-aomori_hirosaki_hachinohe/article-a3000008/

+---

+Left for a different trip:

+- Hiroshima
+- Nagasaki
+- Fukuoka
+- Sapporo